Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 TCU Stats and Trends

-- When TCU picks up more than 353.3 yards, the team is 1-2 against the spread and 3-1 overall.
+- In games that TCU picks up more than 353.3 yards, the team is 1-2 against the spread and 3-1 overall.

 - The Horned Frogs have six giveaways this season, while the Sooners have 10 takeaways .